Henokgeta12/Telegram-Bot/README.md

-# WebsiteRequestBot
-A repository for telegram_bot  to client that needs website for business
 # Telegram Bot Project

-This project is a Flask-based webhook for a Telegram bot that collects user information and sends a summary to the bot owner.
+A repository for telegram_bot  to client that needs website for business This project is a Flask-based webhook for a Telegram bot that collects user information and sends a summary to the bot owner.

 ## Table of Contents